RogerSelwyn/AICO_HomeLINK/docs/index.md

 **Note:-** Only one instance of the integration can be installed to Home Assistant.
 However, all properties and devices you have access to will be exposed.

 ### MQTT
 If you wish to receive alerts via MQTT (the base integration will update every 30 seconds) to give you quicker notification of alerts, then you will also need to set up an MQTT integration on the `Access Keys` tab of the HomeLINK dashboard.
 You will then need to retrieve this data via your MQTT broker.
 It is beyond the scope of this guide to define how you add it to your broker.

-All the credentials are provided in the HomeLINK dialogue.
-You must set a Client ID for the connection to HomeLINK otherwise it will not authenticate.
+All the information you need is in the MQTTX file that you should download.
+* clientId - Used be for `local_clientid` (it might be for the remote, I forget)
+* username - Used for `remote_username`
+* password - Used for `remote_password`
+* host/port - Use for `address`
+* topic - The file provides 5 topics.
+Please just use the first level with `/#` on the end. e.g. `joe_bloggs/reading/#` should be entered as `joe_bloggs/#`

 ```
 connection homelink
 address conduit.live.homelync.io:8883